Fertility Acupuncture Melbourne

 The journey to success is never straightforward and can take time.
 Our compassionate therapists aim to support your physical and emotional health each step of the way.

-Women’s health is so important to natural fertility and ivf treatments.
+Women’s health is so important to natural fertility and IVF treatments.

 Maternal and paternal health before and during pregnancy may affect several risk factors.
 These include the risks of childhood obesity, cancer, cardiovascular diseases, diabetes, and even the mental health of a child.

 Making positive habit changes and reducing stress isn’t always easy to do on your own.
-Sometimes you need extra help to regulate your system or reduce your stress levels, before thinking about having children.
+Sometimes you need extra help to regulate your system or reduce your stress levels before thinking about having children.

 This is where we feel that our offerings, when used as an adjunct to fertility treatments or IVF, really shine.

-We take into account gynecological issues, urogenital issues, nutrient issues, psychological and emotional and lifestyle and habits.
+We take into account gynecological issues, urogenital issues, nutrient issues, psychological and emotional and lifestyle factors and habits.
 One of our goals is to help you reduce stress and pain and find greater balance in your life.

 Think of us as the team in your corner, your acupuncturist for fertility fitness, helping you get some perspective and guiding you through the process.